paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 Pub.
 L. 109–103, title III, § 311, Nov.
 19, 2005, 119 Stat.
 2280.

+#### Funding for Laboratory Directed Research and Development
+Pub.
+L. 113–76, div.
+D, title III, § 309, Jan.
+17, 2014, 128 Stat.
+175, provided that: “Notwithstanding section 307 of Public Law 111–85 [listed in a table above], of the funds made available by the Department of Energy for activities at Government-owned, contractor-operated laboratories funded in this [Act] [div.
+D of Pub.
+L. 113–76, see Tables for classification] or any subsequent Energy and Water Development Appropriations Act for any fiscal year, the Secretary may authorize a specific amount, not to exceed 6 percent of such funds, to be used by such laboratories for laboratory directed research and development.”

+<a id="section-2792"></a>
+## § 2792.
+Charges to individual program, project, or activity

+Of the funds authorized by the Secretary of Energy for laboratory directed research and development, no individual program, project, or activity funded by this or any subsequent Act making appropriations for Energy and Water Development for any fiscal year may be charged more than the statutory maximum authorized for such activities: Provided, That this section shall take effect not earlier than October 1, 2015.

+### Statutory Notes

+#### References in Text
+This Act, referred to in text, is div.
+D of Pub.
+L. 113–235, known as the Energy and Water Development and Related Agencies Appropriations Act, 2015.
+For complete classification of this Act to the Code, see Tables.

+#### Codification
+Section was enacted as part of the Energy and Water Development and Related Agencies Appropriations Act, 2015, and also as part of the Consolidated and Further Continuing Appropriations Act, 2015, and not as part of the Atomic Energy Defense Act which comprises this chapter.

 <a id="section-2793"></a>
 ## § 2793.
 Limitations on use of funds for laboratory directed research and development purposes
-**(a) General limitations**

-(1) No funds authorized to be appropriated or otherwise made available to the Department of Energy in any fiscal year after fiscal year 1997 for weapons activities may be obligated or expended for activities under the Department of Energy Laboratory Directed Research and Development Program, or under any Department of Energy technology transfer program or cooperative research and development agreement, unless such activities support the national security mission of the Department of Energy.
+**(a) Limitation on use of weapons activities funds** No funds authorized to be appropriated or otherwise made available to the Department of Energy in any fiscal year after fiscal year 1997 for weapons activities may be obligated or expended for activities under the Department of Energy Laboratory Directed Research and Development Program, or under any Department of Energy technology transfer program or cooperative research and development agreement, unless such activities support the national security mission of the Department of Energy.

-(2) No funds authorized to be appropriated or otherwise made available to the Department of Energy in any fiscal year after fiscal year 1997 for environmental restoration, waste management, or nuclear materials and facilities stabilization may be obligated or expended for activities under the Department of Energy Laboratory Directed Research and Development Program, or under any Department of Energy technology transfer program or cooperative research and development agreement, unless such activities support the environmental restoration mission, waste management mission, or materials stabilization mission, as the case may be, of the Department of Energy.
+**(b) Limitation on use of certain other funds** No funds authorized to be appropriated or otherwise made available to the Department of Energy in any fiscal year after fiscal year 1997 for defense environmental cleanup may be obligated or expended for activities under the Department of Energy Laboratory Directed Research and Development Program, or under any Department of Energy technology transfer program or cooperative research and development agreement, unless such activities support the defense environmental cleanup mission of the Department of Energy.

-**(b) “Laboratory directed research and development” defined** In this section, the term “laboratory directed research and development” has the meaning given that term in [section 2791(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2791/d&num=0&edition=prelim).

 ### Statutory Notes